Exploring BERTopic: A New Era of Neural Topic Modeling

 If you want to build more sophisticated topic modeling solutions with more control, check these resources:

-BERTopic is an amazing framework that allows quick off-the-shelf topic modeling to help understand many documents.
+BERTopic is an amazing framework that allows quick off-the-shelf topic modeling to help understand a large collection of documents.
 BERTopic has many advantages, including:

 No need for data preprocessing.